-David arrived in Melbourne in 1993.
-He was invited to be part of the Hydra art group that was founded by the Australian Government and the Art Council.
-Since coming to Melbourne David has worked as a fulltime artist.
-As well as conducting various painting workshops he has held numerous solo exhibitions.
-In 1994 his work was exhibited at the National Gallery of Victoria.
-In 2000 one of his beach paintings was selected to be hung at the United Nations Conference.
-David’s work is represented in private, corporate and municipal collections both in Australia and overseas.
-His work has become extremely collectable.
+David arrived in Melbourne in early 1993.
+He was invited to be part of the HYDRA Art Group that was funded by the Australian Government and Art Council.
+Since coming to Melbourne, David has worked as a full time artist.
+As well as conducting various painting workshops, he has held several exhibitions.
+In 1994 his three works was exhibited at the National Gallery of Victoria.

-David Chen’s work is represented in private, corporate and municipal collections both in Australia and overseas.
+David’s work is represented in Private, Corporate and Municipal Collections in Australia and overseas.

 Showing all 5 artworks